Islamic design

 An introduction

-The last dhow to be built in Doha
+The last traditional dhow to be built in Doha, 1972

 Dhows sitting in low water

 The increase in revenue from oil in the Arabian/Persian Gulf has seen a considerable increase in the use of modern shipping.
 This reflects the larger size and frequency of ships needed to bring goods into the different countries of the Gulf, in turn a response to increasing disposable income, the rapidly expanding population and concomitant development.
-Bear in mind that the national populations of the Gulf have been significantly increased by the service population brought in to carry out the development politically considered necessary to bring those countries into line with the more developed countries of the West.
+Bear in mind that the national populations of the Gulf have been significantly increased by the service population brought in to carry out the considerable development politically considered necessary to bring those countries into line with the more developed countries of the West and, of course, the region.

-This growth has been dramatic.
+This growth in Qatar has been dramatic.
 At the beginning of the boom in the seventies, for instance, ships would often have to stand out in the roads to wait their turn to unload while, on land, intense efforts were being made to upgrade the unloading capability of the ports, road and commercial and government infrastructures in order to feed the goods into the country.
+I should add that it was only the east side of the peninsula that was able to take deep draught vessels and even then the ports of Doha and Umm Said had to have channels dredged.
+Doha was the commercial port, Umm Said reserved for the export of oil.

 Prevailing winds in the Arabian Sea